OliverOakley/project_two/README.md

 The database schema is defined in the service1/application/models.py.
 The schema is created by running 'python3 create.py', with the create.py file being stored in service1.
-Due to setting the DATABASE_URI as an environment variables for security reasons, this command to drop/create schema no longer works.
+Due to setting the DATABASE_URI as an environment variable for security reasons, this command to drop/create schema no longer works.
 This is outlined in my Risk Assessment.

 ## Containerisation and Orchestration - Docker:
 ### Docker Setup: